What is PredictTheScore?

 The PTS World Cup

-ran during the summer of 2006 and again in 2010.
+ran during the summer of 2006 and again in 2010 and 2014.
 It was also a league competition with essentially the same rules as Prediction Premiership.

 was a knock-out competition, launched in 2008/09, where players predict the scores of UEFA Champions League games, from the group stages onwards.
 Its format was based around the group stage/knockout model of the Champions League itself - basically a refined version of the original CreamFAce Cup format.
 But this one worked.